 Public Engagement Session

-We also invite you to leave your comments below.
+In the meantime, we invite you to leave your comments below.
 All comments on this website will also be shared with the City of Vancouver and taken into consideration as we continue to work with the community on completing the building design.

 Please Share Your Comments Here